 Broth – I like to use beef broth with this but chicken broth will work in a pinch.
 You can also use beef boullion and water.

-ONE: In a large pot (more than 5 quarts) brown the ground beef with onion over medium high heat.
+First: In a large pot or dutch oven (more than 5 quarts) brown ground beef with onion over medium-high heat.
 Once the meat is no longer pink, drain all but 2 tablespoon of the fat.